Immigrant Justice & Rights

 The fight for immigrants rights & justice is not just a fight for legislation.
 NNIRR has worked with our members and partners toward meaningful change in U.S. laws, policies and practices that violate the rights of immigrants in our communities while participating and often spearheading the deep transformational work within our diverse communities to build genuine alliances, bring communities together, and recognize the inter-connectedness of our common struggle for social, economic and racial justice in the U.S. and abroad.

-Today, we continue to build capacity and lift up the work of local communities to roll back the punitive immigration policing regime-- including S-comm, 287(g), and the I-9 audits-- while continuing to build & strengthen the call for a generous legalization program that is free from onerous hurdles and offers real opportunities for communities to adjust their status -- even in the face of a hostile Congress and the Trump presidency.
+We continue to build capacity and lift up the work of local communities to roll back the punitive immigration policing regime-- including S-comm, 287(g), and the I-9 audits-- while working to build & strengthen the call for a generous legalization program that is free from onerous hurdles and offers real opportunities for communities to adjust their status -- even in the face of a hostile Congress and the Trump presidency.

 - Immigration Policy Reform: At the heart of NNIRR's very founding is the fight for essential rights and protections for all immigrants, regardless of immigration status.
 In this section we include news, updates, resources and tools.
 We also share some of the documents that have spelled out our framework, values, and positions over the years.